 Time-based PMs: advantages

 The advantage here is that because you’re scheduling everything so far in advance, you can have everything ready when the PM comes up.
 Take that last preventive maintenance example, inspecting the roof every year in late fall.
 With all that lead time, you can make sure you have the right technicians on shift for the PM.
 Not everyone is good at spotting problems with roofs, but you have time to move schedules around and put together the right team.
 You can also make sure you have all the right tools and materials on hand.
 Calculate lead times and order in the materials to arrive a few days before the PM, cutting shipping and carrying costs.
 Let’s add one more advantage: scheduling the PM for the right shift and time of day.
 In this example, the access point to the roof is close to some of your larger assets, so it’s easier and safer to schedule the PM for the third shift, when the line is moving more slowly or sitting idle.

 Calendar-based PMs are also great for tasks that require a lot of coordination between maintenance and other departments.
-For example, imagine something exotic, like a customer that runs a zoo with a world-class polar bear exhibit.
-One of the PMs is cleaning out the pool, which is a big job requiring a team of maintenance technicians working closely with the polar bears' keepers who are responsible for everyone's safety.
+For example, Hippo has a customer that runs a zoo with a world-class polar bear exhibit.
+One of the PMs is cleaning out the pool, which is a big job requiring a team of maintenance technicians working closely with the polar bears’ keepers who are responsible for everyone’s safety.

 For assets with a much weaker connection between time and usage, calendar-based PMs can make less sense, and eventually, you end up over or under maintaining your assets.
 You’re doing the maintenance too early, when the asset doesn’t yet need it, or too late, when the asset has already developed more serious problems.
 The solution is the next type of preventive maintenance, meter based.

 What is meter-based preventive maintenance?